MultiQC/MultiQC/docs/customisation.md

 > Let me know if this is a problem..

-## Order of sections
+### Order of module and module subsection output
+The `module_order` config changes the order in which each MultiQC module is executed.
-Sometimes it's desirable to customise the order of specific sections in a report, independent of module execution.
+However, sometimes it's desirable to customise the order of specific sections in a report, independent of the order of module execution.
 For example, the `custom_content` module can generate multiple sections from different input files.
+Also, `module_order` does not allow you to change the sequence of sections within a MultiQC module.

-To do this, follow a link in a report navigation to skip to the section you want to move (must be a major section header, not a subheading).
+To change the order of MultiQC outputs, follow a link in a report navigation to skip to the section you want to move (either a major section header or a subheading).
 Find the ID of that section by looking at the URL.
-For example, clicking on _FastQC_ changes the URL to `multiqc_report.html#fastqc` -  the ID is the text after (not including) the `#` symbol.
+For example, clicking on _FastQC_ changes the URL to `multiqc_report.html#fastqc` -  the ID is the text after (not including) the `#` symbol: `fastqc`.
+The FastQC _Status Checks_ subsection is `multiqc_report.html#fastqc_status_checks` and has the id `fastqc_status_checks`.

 Next, specify the `report_section_order` option in your MultiQC config file.
-Section in the report are given a number ranging from 10 (section at bottom of report), incrementing by +10 for each section.
+Modules and sections in the report are given a number ranging from 10 (section at bottom of report), incrementing by +10 for each section.
 You can change this number (eg. a very low number to always get at the bottom of the report or very high to always be at the top), or you can move a section to before or after